 The dunning actions are conducted on time and in a neutral but demanding way, in a funnel to quickly eliminate any "reason" justifying the non-payment of invoices.

-Chase up customers to improve your sales processThe potential of debt collection does not end at optimizing cash flow and Working Capital Requirements.
+Chase up customers to improve your sales processThe potential of cash collection does not end at optimizing cash flow and Working Capital Requirements.

 Indeed, this function represents an essential opportunity to improve the quality of its company, its products and services provided.